ml-retrospectives/icml2020/_pages/01_call.md

 ---

 Understanding counter-intuitive results is essential, but under-valued, in an increasingly competitive and fast-paced research environment.
 This workshop aims to rescue papers with fresh and powerful insights that would otherwise fall into the graveyard of forgotten papers.
 Such works might be high-hanging fruits in the tree of science, and are often those that need help the most.
 Benefits from this workshop include:
-(i) encouraging transparency and rigor in the scientific process (ii) sparing time of researchers by documenting failed attempts (iii) opening new research directions by identifying unexpected behaviors.
+1. encouraging transparency and rigor in the scientific process
+2. sparing time of researchers by documenting failed attempts
+3. opening new research directions by identifying unexpected behaviors.

 We welcome papers presenting surprising empirical results that do not match a priori intuition nor theoretical expectations, or that highlight failure modes of current approaches.
 Code sharing is strongly encouraged.
 Submissions will concentrate on anomalies in:
-    a) *Data*: idiosyncratic aspects of a dataset that affect the outcome in an unexpected way
+    + *Data*: idiosyncratic aspects of a dataset that affect the outcome in an unexpected way
-    b) *Modeling*: simplistic or misspecified model assumptions
+    + *Modeling*: simplistic or misspecified model assumptions
-    c) *Inference*: challenging situations where inference algorithms fail
+    + *Inference*: challenging situations where inference algorithms fail
-    d) *Validation*: unsatisfactory evaluation metrics.
+    + *Validation*: unsatisfactory evaluation metrics.

 Two tracks will be considered: